-While living in Istanbul, we felt that there were certain obviously required things that must be experienced while we had the opportunity.
+While living in Istanbul, we felt that certain things must be experienced.

-After many name changes and thousands of years of history, the old original city walls still stand.
-Every inch of the space inside the walls are filled with homes as well as the Silivrikapi Monastery we visited to see a traditional Whirling Dervish ceremony.
+Arriving at the old gates filled us with awe and the group got quiet as we passed through.
+After many name changes and thousands of years of history later, the ancient city walls still stand.
+Every inch of the space inside the walls

-Then we were escorted to a front corner of the room where observers could get the full experience without interrupting the interactions of the gathering.
+Leaving our shoes on a rack by the front door, we were escorted to a front corner of the room.
+It was from here that observers could get the full experience, but without interrupting the interactions of the gathering.
 The night started with everyone seated together casually around the elders.
 Locals would ask questions to the elders and they would respond.
 It was an incredibly heart-warming display of community.
 This was a true gathering of families that respected and learned from their elders.
-Life lessons, knowledge from first hand experiences, and ideas that couldn’t be learned in a classroom were passed on to the younger generations as we watched.
+Life lessons, knowledge from first-hand experiences, and ideas that couldn’t be learned in a classroom.
+So, we watched as years of experience and knowledge were passed on to the younger generations.

 After discussing many topics, they prayed together for a while.

-The story we were told was that a group of women asked the head elder for permission to dance the sema.
+We were told a story of a group of bold women that, against tradition, had asked the head elder for permission to dance the

-He said that he would only consider it if they proved their skill with a test and show of their proficiency.
-After their performance, it is said that he was so impressed, that from that point on, the women of that church were allowed to dance the sema alongside the men.
+The elder said he would consider it if they proved their skill with a test and show of their proficiency.
+It was said that he was very impressed with their performance and from that point on the women of that church were allowed to dance the sema alongside the men.

 We felt truly honored for the chance to witness this ceremony.

-It felt like stepping back in time to a simpler way of life when communities were structured on generational wisdom being passed down.
-It was the most respectful gathering and exchange of ideas that we’ve ever witnessed, from the youngest child to the oldest elder.
-And even as observers from outside of the community, we were made to feel welcome.
-We will always be grateful to have been given the chance to be a part of something centuries old.
-It was exactly the kind of experience we hope for as travelers hoping to expand our view of the world.
+It felt like stepping back in time to a simpler way of life.
+Back when communities were structured on generational wisdom being passed down.
+It was the most respectful gathering and exchange of ideas that we’ve ever witnessed.
+Because of this, a close bond could be felt from the youngest child to the oldest elder.
+Even as observers from outside of the community, we were made to feel welcome.
+So, we will always be grateful to have been given the chance to witness and be a part of something centuries old.
+It was exactly the kind of experience we hope for as travelers because we truly believe that travel can expand your view of the world.

-Idea: During this Monastery visit & Dervish Ceremony; you will see the story of Sufism, Sufis and their communities in Istanbul, Turkey, today.
-You will meet the Sufi community and their monastery, listen to their music, eye-witness the Whirling Dervishes Ceremony.
+Tip: During this Monastery visit & Dervish Ceremony you will see the story of Sufism, Sufis, and their communities in Istanbul.
+You will meet the Sufi community and see their monastery.
+You’ll get to listen to their music, and witness the Whirling Dervishes Ceremony.
 The ceremonies are presented every Monday and Thursday.